polydiaguiar/sustainability-data-driven-projects/agriculture-emissions-rice-culture/README.md

 Reference: Climate TRACE - Data Portal

 By integrating these two sources, this analysis correlates agricultural output as reported by FAOSTAT with the associated emissions as inventoried by Climate TRACE, enabling a comprehensive view of the climate impact of agricultural activities.

+---

+#### | **Key Research Questions**

+This analysis seeks to answer the following questions:

+* **Emission Evolution:** How have GHG emissions from rice farming evolved over the years for each of the top-producing countries?
+* **Brazil's Benchmark:** How does Brazil's emission trajectory compare to the other major producers?
+Is it following, leading, or lagging behind global trends?
+* **Practices and Policies:** What correlations can be found between emission reduction trends and the documented agricultural policies or mitigation practices implemented in these nations?
+* **Actionable Insights:** What successful strategies from other countries could potentially be applied in Brazil to reduce its emissions footprint from rice cultivation?
+What lessons can be learned from countries where emissions have not decreased?

+---
+#### | **Methodology**
+The project was conducted using exploratory data analysis (EDA) techniques to clean, process, and visualize the dataset.
+The quantitative findings were supplemented with qualitative research into the agricultural policies and sustainability initiatives of the selected countries to provide context to the observed trends.

+> | EDA (Exploratory Data Analysis)
+Each dataset underwent separate preprocessing: the Climate Trace data was prepared using Python, and the FAOSTAT data was processed within Power BI.
+Both datasets were subsequently integrated into a Power BI model for comprehensive analysis.
+The preprocessing steps are detailed below.

+> * **Greenhouse Gas Emission Data (Climate Trace)**:

+> * **Agriculture Production Data (FAOSTAT)**:

+---